-- After completing the tutorial and test, print the Certificate of Completion and submit it to Human Resources Management.
-HRM will file the certificate in your official personnel file.
+- For employees, after completing the tutorial and test, print the Certificate of Completion and submit it to Human Resources Management who will file it in your official personnel file.

 - A FERPA Certificate of Completion must be renewed every two years.
 If an applicant does not have a certificate or if the certificate has expired, the request for access to students records, or any other administrative system, will not be processed until a new certificate is issued.

-- Access to grading and class roosters is granted to faculty when the department assigns a course to faculty in GET.
+- Access to grading and class rosters is granted to faculty when the department assigns a course to faculty in GET.

-- Access to advicement or additional access requires the faculty to Complete a Student Administration Account Request form.
+- Access to advisement or additional access requires the faculty to complete a Student Administration Account Request form.